nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
-* `isValidDate` method of EventDate and BirthDate are adapted from [here](https://stackoverflow.com/a/29038060/13624758)
 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* * `isValidDate` method of EventDate and BirthDate are adapted from stackoverflow [here](https://stackoverflow.com/a/29038060/13624758).

 --------------------------------------------------------------------------------------------------------------------